-- Making arrangements for and speaking at community events to inform and educate voters, and increase voter participation among voters and potential voters with limited English proficiency
+- Making arrangements for and speaking at community events conducted in English and Chinese to inform and educate voters, and increase voter participation among voters and potential voters with limited English proficiency

 - Providing election information at resource tables at community events throughout San Francisco

 - Canvassing neighborhoods frequented by residents with limited English proficiency to distribute election materials and information

 - Brainstorming innovative outreach activities to engage voters and potential voters

 - Researching new organizations and media channels that serve residents with limited English proficiency